caf-archive/worker-binaryhash/worker-binaryhash.md

 - Spin up containers of the new version of `worker-binaryhash`.
 - Replace old versions of producers of `BinaryHashWorkerTask` with new ones.
 - Allow the queue with the old versions of `BinaryHashWorkerTask` to drain then shut down the old worker containers.

-## Maintainers

-The following people are contacts for developing and maintaining this module:

-- Zara McKeown (Belfast UK, zara.mckeown@hpe.com)